 A licence to run the Weihnachtslotterie was first granted in 2016, with the first draw taking place a year later.
 Players receive a five-digit number and can then find out if they have won one of the many guaranteed prizes when the draw takes place on 26th December.

-The Navidad Foundation, which runs the lottery, is a non-profit organisation which distributes the money raised from ticket sales to charities.
-The main beneficiaries are the reading charity Stiftung Lesen, the German Children and Youth Foundation and the Lukas Podolski Foundation, a charity set up by the football player to support sport and education.
+Between 2016 and 2018 the Deutsche Weihnachtslotterie was run by The Navidad Foundation, a non-profit organisation that distributed the money raised from ticket sales to charities.
+The main beneficiaries were the reading charity Stiftung Lesen, the German Children and Youth Foundation and the Lukas Podolski Foundation, a charity set up by the football player to support sport and education.